9 Geospatial joins

 Note

 The georef function has a method that accepts the names of columns with geospatial coordinates.
-In this example, the table already has the LATITUDE and LONGITUDE coordinates.
+In this example, the table already has the LATITUDE and LONGITUDE coordinates, which we project to a PlateCarree CRS as discussed in the chapter Map projections.

 Let’s visualize the geometries of these two geotables: